Long hair: Trends among men in 20th and 21st centuries

 During the 19th century male hair lengths in Western cultures had varied widely; according to nationality, occupation, age, social status and passing fashion.
-However, prior to World War One beards had largely been replaced by moustaches and hair was most commonly cut to a medium/short length.
+Prior to World War One, beards had largely been replaced by moustaches and hair was most commonly cut to a medium/short length.
 However, short hair on men was introduced in World War One for soldiers.
 The trench warfare engaged in from 1914 to 1918 exposed men to flea and lice infestations, which prompted orders by the higher command to cut hair short, establishing a new military tradition.

 Beat poets during the 1950s wore longer hairstyles.
+Aside from that, men and boys at this point had neatly groomed short hair, and having longer hair was frowned upon.
 By 1960, a small "beatnik" community in Newquay, Cornwall, England (including a young Wizz Jones) had attracted the attention of their neighbors for growing their hair to a length past the shoulders, resulting in a television interview with Alan Whicker on BBC television's Tonight series.
 The 1960s also introduced The Beatles, who started a more widespread longer hair trend.
 The social revolution of the 1960s led to a renaissance of unchecked hair growth, and long hair, especially on men, was worn as a political or countercultural symbol or protest and as a symbol of masculinity.
 This cultural symbol extended to several countries in the Americas, Western Europe, South Africa, and Australia.
 The trend even spread to some Eastern Bloc countries, such as the Mánička subculture of Czechoslovakia, which was met with discrimination by the authorities, who saw it as unwanted Western capitalistic influence.
 Specific long hairstyles such as dreadlocks have been part of counterculture movements seeking to define other alternative cultures and lifestyles since this time.
 Longer hair in general remained popular due to the youth rebellion throughout the liberal decade of the 1960s.
 The long hair trend grew with the spread of the hippie movement in the 1960s and, in the 1970s, longer hair styles would become the norm among men and women.